 As you already know, the cannabis plant is a lovely shade of bright green.
 This is due to a pigment called chlorophyll.

-In this guide, you will find a quick overview of the health benefits of chlorophyll and how it affects cannabis consumption, so you can decide whether you’d like to consume your cannabis with a side of chlorophyll, or whether you’d rather eat it in your leafy greens instead.
+My goal is to help you decide whether you’d like to consume your cannabis with a side of chlorophyll or whether you’d rather eat it in your leafy greens instead.

 What Is Chlorophyll?